AdobeDocs/analytics-1.4-apis/docs/APIEOL.md

 Started with Adobe Analytics Livestream](https://github.com/AdobeDocs/analytics-1.4-apis/blob/master/docs/live-stream-api/getting_started.md#) for more infomation on how to proceed.

 ### Does this impact Adobe Analytics Report Builder?
-Yes, you will need to upgrade to the latest version of Report Builder prior to the EOL deadline to avoid being impacted.
+Yes, you will need to upgrade to the latest version of Report Builder (version 5.6.48 or higher) prior to the EOL deadline to avoid being impacted.
+Customers can login to Analtyics and go to Tools->Report Builder to download the binary.
+After April 22, 2021 customers can update directly from the application.

 ### Additional Questions
 If you have questions not covered in this document then please reach out to the Adobe team at legacyapideprecation@adobe.com.